26 Best Things to Do in Loreto

 • Plaza de las Californias – a small square near the Jesuit Mission and Museum.

-People standing in front of Loreto Town Hall.
+People standing in front of Loreto Town Hall, one of the best things to do in Loreto, Mexico.

 2. Visit the Jesuit Mission and Museum